 Weekly Meet & Greet

-Join us for an informal gathering every Thursday from 3:30 to 4:30 p.m. in the 4th floor patient lobby at Sulpizio Cardiovascular Center.
+Join us for an informal gathering Thursdays from 3:30 to 4:30 p.m. in the 4th floor patient lobby at Sulpizio Cardiovascular Center.
+Call to RSVP.

 Who is Not a Candidate for PTE?

 We pride ourselves on the personal attention given to each patient and his or her family members.
-Moreover, we will work closely with your personal physician so that when you return home, your doctor will have a thorough understanding of the care you received at UC San Diego, as well as the follow up regimen required.
-Read more about planning your PTE surgery at San Diego Health System.
+We will work closely with your personal physician so that when you return home, your doctor will have a thorough understanding of the care you received at UC San Diego, as well as the follow-up regimen required.